josantonius/php-logger/README.md

     $ composer require Josantonius/Logger

-The previous command will only install the necessary files, if you prefer to download the entire source, including tests, you can use:
+The previous command will only install the necessary files, if you prefer to download the entire source code (including tests, vendor folder, exceptions not used, docs...) you can use:

     $ composer require Josantonius/Logger --prefer-source